byronpendason/byronpendason.github.io/young_penda.md

 ## By ByronTheFyrnsidere

 This is an incomplete rough draft of an original story written by me.
-It's a mix of historical fact, historical suppositions, and the UPG of myself and other Fyrnsideras.
+It's a mix of historical fact, historical suppositions, artistic license, and the UPG of myself and other Fyrnsideras.
 I hope you enjoy it!

 # Act I